 My Interest in Computing

 My interest in computing is based on my early interest in mathematics and physics.
 During my teenage years, I developed a more specific interest in all things space and universe.
-During all that time I did a lot of pencil-and-paper calculations, but very little numerical work on an actual computer (gaming doesn’t count, I guess, ahem).
+During all that time I did a lot of pencil-and-paper calculations, but very little numerical work on an actual computer (I guess gaming doesn’t count, ahem).

 I have to add, somewhat to my defense, that this was during the 80s and early 90s of the past century, in the previous millennium, so to speak.
 So there were no cloud computing platform, no CPU cluster, no GPU farm, and no smartphone within my home or budget that I would have had access to.
 But that’s ok, because I was mainly interested in solving problems.

 At present, I view computing as a universal tool for problem solving.
 And we, humanity that is, need such a tool for many concrete problems.
 Before you think something like “whoa, this escalated quickly”, let me give you a concrete reason as well: these problems happen at a scale beyond our everyday comprehension.

 This is a problem similar to quantum mechanics.
 The phenomena that arise in quantum systems are so different from our everyday experience and intuition that we have a hard time accepting them, even if we comprehend what is going on on a formal level.
-Same for large complex systems of many parts/individuals/things.
+The same is true for large complex systems of many parts/individuals/things.

 While solving problems was an interest of mine, so was understanding stuff.
 Paired with my soft spot for everything space and universe, I decided to study astronomy and physics, since these were two different subjects at the University of Graz that time.
 Part of the content was overlapping, though.